 MSc in Computer Science

 The Department of Computer Science offers a program leading to the Master of Science (MSc) degree.
-Graduate research undertaken in the department includes topics in computational logic and algebra, data mining, evolutionary computation, artificial intelligence, algorithms, parallelism, and combinatorics.
+Graduate research undertaken in the department includes topics in computational logic and algebra, computational intelligence, algorithms, parallelism, and combinatorics.

 Full-time graduate students will be provided with shared office space during their two years of study.
 They are also provided with their own PC workstation.
 A campus-wide fibre optic network links all the University's academic computing facilities.
 The department's computers form an integral part of this resource.
 Most computers on campus can be accessed from microcomputers in any of the laboratories.
 The department maintains an 8-CPU Linux-based server.
 The department has three microcomputer laboratories (D205, J301 and J310) containing Pentium PCs running Windows and Linux.

 Ancillary information on Academic Regulations, Registration Fees and Graduate Courses in Computer Science is found in the current Brock University Graduate Calendar.
-Please contact the department (email@example.com) for further information.
+For furtherinformation, see the Graduate Studies website, or contact the department graduate director (firstname.lastname@example.org).